UncleMle/PMRP-RageMP-GameMode/README.md

 ### Features

+# Bear in mind the majority of features have dynamic locations and will have to be added in game to the DB
+# by yourself with the provided commands.

 ## I will not be adding more features to this gamemode.
 If you want a feature you will have to add it yourself.

 * Fully synced vehicle systems (sirens, interactions, WI menu, Dirt, fuel, indicators, stalling system, tyres, windows, distance calculation)